 Cross the road and sprawled magnificently over the wall near Bed Bath ‘n’ Table, you will find a mural by Australian street artist, David Booth (previously know as Ghostpatrol).
 The Melbourne-based artist draws his inspiration from his childhood and the legacy of his birthplace, Tasmania.
 His works depict hybrid animals, creatures, characters and pop culture references.
 You might be thinking that this mural looks familiar?
 That’s because it’s featured on the James St Gift Cards!

-Take a hop, skip and a jump down towards Kookai, look up and your will see a whimsical piece fixed high on the wall round the side of the building.
+Take a hop, skip and a jump down towards Kookai, look up and you will see a whimsical piece fixed high on the wall around the side of the building.
 That’s a little number created by Australian Artist Natalya Hughes represented by the Josh Milani Gallery in Woolloongabba.
 Continuing down the street and you find a Christian Palmer original on the Maryon’s wall.
 Palmer is represented by REDSEA Gallery and created this extraordinary piece live during RESORT 2015.

 Look left, look right and cross the road to discover two works by Australian Artist, Luke Barker.
 In between TWFINEART and Living Edge you will catch a glimpse of an elephant painted at the end of the lane and also his work of Morgan Freeman near the REDSEA Gallery.
 Next stop, coffee… Pop into Jamie’s Espresso and you will soon notice a substantial amount of artwork.
-Feast your eyes on the painted gorilla by Mik Shida’s, which lives happily on the wall opposite another striking piece by three Australian artists: Numskull, Roach, and Joel Birch “The quick brown fox jumps over the lazy dog” is painted in thick font in front of an array of clashing colours.
+Feast your eyes on the painted gorilla by Mik Shida’s, which lives happily on the wall opposite another striking piece by three Australian artists: Numskull, Roach, and Joel Birch “The quick brown fox jumps over the lazy dog” is painted in a thick font in front of an array of clashing colours.

 Voila!
 You have officially been introduced to the huge range of talented artists covering the walls of James Street… Stay tuned for the next addition!